Trump's Pick To Lead CIA Actively Pushed To Have The "Torture Tapes" Destroyed

 Muller was CIA general counsel — the agency’s top lawyer — from 2002 to 2004.
 At a White House meeting on May 11, 2004, he was “told by Addington and Gonzales not to destroy the tapes,” according to a CIA timeline released to the American Civil Liberties Union in response to Freedom of Information Act requests submitted in 2003 and 2004.

-Rizzo declined to be interviewed for this story as did Gonzales, Miers, Addington, Muller and Negroponte.
+Rizzo declined to be interviewed for this story as did Gonzales, Miers, Addington, Muller, and Negroponte.
 The CIA declined to comment.

 Haspel has made no public comment since Trump announced March 13 that she was his pick to succeed current CIA director Mike Pompeo, whom Trump intends to name secretary of state.
 Haspel was photographed by a BuzzFeed News reporter last week leaving the Senate Intelligence Committee offices.